oVirt/ovirt-site/source/develop/release-management/features/ovirt-ovn-provider.md

 ### oVirt OVN Provider

 The oVirt OVN provider is a proxy between the oVirt engine and the OVN North DB.
-The provider implements the Openstack Rest API to allow it to be used by oVirt using the external network provider mechanism.
+The provider implements the OpenStack Rest API to allow it to be used by oVirt using the external network provider mechanism.
 REST queries from oVirt are translated into appropriate OVN database queries.